 There is a good reason Greece is a favorite travel destination.
-From the robust culture to its unique history, there are places in Greece that are worthy of all sorts of personalities.
+From its robust culture to its unique history, there are places in Greece that are worthy of all sorts of personalities and there are cities that are absolutely wonderful for the entire family.

 If you ever find yourself wanting to go to Greece with your family, here are the top ten places that you should visit.

-When you visit Greece, you’re going to find plenty of iconic places around the country that’s worth visiting.
+When you visit Greece, you’re going to find plenty of iconic places around the country that are worth visiting.
 One of them would be the capital of Greece, which is Athens.
 With its interesting history and beautiful backdrop, not stopping by Athens means that you’ll miss out on a lot.

 One obvious thing to do in Athens would be to visit the many historical sites around the capital.
 From climbing to the Acropolis to roaming around the Roman Agora, there are plenty of ancient sites to visit for any history buff.